codebytere/node-mac-permissions/README.md

 ## `permissions.getAuthStatus(type)`

 * `type` String - The type of system component to which you are requesting access.
-Can be one of 'contacts', 'full-disk-access', 'photos', 'reminders', or 'calendar'.
+Can be one of 'contacts', 'full-disk-access', 'photos', 'reminders', 'camera', 'microphone', 'screen-capture', or 'calendar'.

 Returns `String` - Can be one of 'not determined', 'denied', 'authorized', or 'restricted'.